Bryan Kohberger Gets Life In Prison For Killing Idaho Students

 Xana and Ethan were boyfriend and girlfriend, full of hopes for the future.

-The killer came in the early morning when most were asleep.
+The killer came early in the morning, when most were asleep.

 Two other girls who lived there, Dylan Mortensen and Bethany Funke, were not hurt.